The Best Student Loan Providers of 2020

 • Prepayment Penalty?
 No

 • Borrower Benefits: Autopay discount is available.
-SoFi also provides career coaching and community events for interested borrowers.
+SoFi also provides community events for interested borrowers.

 Repayment Flexibility: